-Tom Cruise Daughter Suri Cruise Reportedly Wants To Become Star Just Like Dad: How Does Katie Holmes Feel?
+Tom Cruise’s Daughter Suri Cruise Reportedly Wants To Become Star Just Like Dad: How Does Katie Holmes Feel?

 Is Scientology To Blame?

-For years, there have been rumors blaming Scientology for the estranged relationship between father and daughter.
-But an insider told the publication that Cruise “steered clear of Suri because of Katie” rather than religion.
+For years, there have been rumors blaming Scientology for the estranged relationship between father and daughter, but an insider told the publication that Cruise “steered clear of Suri because of Katie” rather than religion.
 He had reportedly planned to return to his youngest daughter’s life when she started college and was away from Holmes, according to the source.

 During his interviews for The Mummy, one daring reporter even questioned Tom about his daughter, asking if Suri had caught the acting bug like Cruise and Holmes.